 Performance against the ASCOF is published annually by NHS Digital.
-The Department of Health also provides an annual report on the national picture.
+The Department of Health and Social Care also provides an annual report on the national picture.
 The Health and Wellbeing Board via the Joint Strategic Needs Assessment should use local ASCOF data as well as other information sources, to inform their Joint Health and Wellbeing Strategy (see Joint Strategic Needs Assessments and Joint Health and Wellbeing Strategies).

 ASCOF was first published in March 2011, and is reviewed annually to update the measures to reflect outcomes for adults and carers.

 An outcome is defined as the end result for an adult who has used local authority funded social care and support service (Health and Social Care Information Centre).
 This could be, for example, receiving financial support, being admitted to a care home or being provided with information and advice.